uday2319/Employee-Attrition-performanceFASTAPI/README.md

 Employee Attrition Project — FastAPI (Deployed on Render)

-Live: Deployed on Render — https://your-app-name.onrender.com (replace with your actual Render URL)
+Live: Deployed on Render — https://employee-attrition-performancefastapi-1.onrender.com

 A small FastAPI service for the Employee Attrition demo, deployed to Render.